Not Everyone Gets In.

 5. Use a Reusable Water Bottle

 On the topic of recycling, using a reusable water bottle is a great option that helps to cut down on plastic waste.
 It’s important to stay hydrated when you spend time outdoors, particularly in the warmer months, and water is your best bet.
-Our sister company, Tennessee Cider Company, even sells a 20 ounce logo tumbler that you can use!
-These tumblers come in both navy and white colors and can be purchased both online and in person.

 We can all preserve the Smokies for generations to come by reducing our environmental footprints.
 We hope to see you soon at Tennessee Homemade Wines where an incredible collection of Tennessee wines awaits you!